Derrick Pereira

-Derrick Pereira (born 17 March 1962) is an Indian association football manager and former player, who managed then I-League 2nd Division club FC Goa Reserves and the India national under-23 football team.
-He is also the technical director of Indian Super League club FC Goa.
+Derrick Pereira (born 17 March 1962) is an Indian association football manager and former player, who is currently sporting director for I-League club Gokulam Kerala.

 Playing career

 Pereira's story began in the late 1970s when he started playing for local Goa clubs as a Child (Antao Brothers).
 His first move to a top club was with Salgaocar SC in 1980 where he stayed on till 1983.
 Later he moved on to Tata Football Academy and then back to Salgaocar SC in 1985.
 He stayed on at Salgaocar till the end of his career in 1999.

 Amongst the highlights of his career were leading Goa to victory in the 1980 Junior National Championship.
 Another highlight was leading Salgaocar to a win in the 1990 Rovers Cup which the team won after downing Dempo SC in the final.
 He was also part of the senior India side from 1984 to 1991.
 He was also the part of national team which features in 1984 AFC Asian Cup.